Unique-Digital-Resources/Learn-graphics-for-theoretical-gui/README.md

 Examples of GUI element graphics, written and illustrated with pictures to better understand the algorithm for drawing an element in the user interface.

+## the goal:
+The main goal of this repository is to help understand:
+- How to draw and paint every shape (especially in the graphical user interface) using libraries whose function is mainly graphics.
+- Dealing with the window management library to link graphics to events (mouse, keyboard, joystick, system events, etc.)
+- You can consider it as a challenge or training to improve your programming skills.

 ## Features